-ACSAL .....
-ACSAL HOLDCO, LLC AeroTurbine, Inc. AerCap, We or the Company .....
-AerCap Holdings N.V. and its subsidiaries AerCap Global Aviation Trust AerLift .....
-AerLift Leasing Ltd. AerLift Leasing Jet Ltd. American International Group, Inc. Airbus S.A.S.
-Aircraft Lease Securitisation II Limited ALS Transaction . . . . . . . . . . . . . . . . . .
-The sale of our equity interest (E-Notes) in Aircraft Lease Securitisation Limited to Guggenheim Partners, LLC on November 14, 2012.
-AOCI .....
-Accumulated other comprehensive income (loss) The Boeing Company ECA ......
-Export Credit Agency Enhanced Capital Advantaged Preferred Securities ECAPS ......
-Embraer .....
-Embraer S.A.
-End of lease EOL ......
-Export-Import Bank of the United States Financial Accounting Standards Board General Electric Capital Corporation GFL .......
-Genesis Funding Limited The sale by AerCap of 100% of the class A common shares in GFL to GFL Holdings, LLC, an affiliate of Wood Creek Capital Management, LLC, on April 22, 2014.
-International Lease Finance Corporation ILFC Transaction . . . . . . . . . . . . . . . . .
-The purchase by AerCap and AerCap Ireland Limited, a wholly-owned subsidiary of AerCap, of 100% of ILFC's common stock from AIG on May 14, 2014.
-Internal Revenue Service Junior Subordinated Notes . . . . . . . \$500 million of junior subordinated notes due 2045 to AIG.
-LIBOR .....
-London Interbank Offered Rates Maintenance reserved Disassembly of an aircraft for the sale of its parts PB......
-Primary beneficiary
+ACSAL ACSAL HOLDCO, LLC

+AeroTurbine AeroTurbine, Inc.

+AerCap, We or the Company AerCap Holdings N.V. and its subsidiaries

+AerCap Trust AerCap Global Aviation Trust

+AerLift AerLift Leasing Ltd.

+AerLift Jet AerLift Leasing Jet Ltd.

+AIG American International Group, Inc.

+Airbus Airbus S.A.S.

+ALS II Aircraft Lease Securitisation II Limited

+ALS Transaction The sale of our equity interest (E-Notes) in Aircraft Lease Securitisation Limited to Guggenheim Partners, LLC on November 14, 2012.

+AOCI Accumulated other comprehensive income (loss)

+Boeing The Boeing Company

+ECA Export Credit Agency

+ECAPS Enhanced Capital Advantaged Preferred Securities

+Embraer Embraer S.A.

+EOL End of lease

+Ex-Im Export-Import Bank of the United States

+FASB Financial Accounting Standards Board

+GECC General Electric Capital Corporation

+GFL Genesis Funding Limited

+GFL Transaction The sale by AerCap of 100% of the class A common shares in GFL to GFL Holdings, LLC, an affiliate of Wood Creek Capital Management, LLC, on April 22, 2014.

+ILFC International Lease Finance Corporation

+ILFC Transaction The purchase by AerCap and AerCap Ireland Limited, a wholly- owned subsidiary of AerCap, of 100% of ILFC's common stock from AIG on May 14, 2014.

+IRS Internal Revenue Service

+Junior Subordinated Notes \$500 million of junior subordinated notes due 2045 to AIG.

+LIBOR London Interbank Offered Rates

+MR Maintenance reserved

+Part-out Disassembly of an aircraft for the sale of its parts

 Reorganization The transfer of substantially all of ILFC's assets to AerCap Trust and AerCap Trust's assumption of substantially all of ILFC's liabilities on May 14, 2014.

 SEC U.S. Securities and Exchange Commission

 Share Repurchase The repurchase by AerCap of 15,698,588 of its ordinary shares from AIG for consideration consisting of the Junior Subordinated Notes and \$250 million of cash on hand on June 9, 2015.

 SPE Special purpose entity

 U.S. GAAP Accounting Principles Generally Accepted in the United States of America

 VIE Variable interest entity

 Waha Waha Capital PJSC

+3